lcmhhhhhh/lcmTestPage/docs/ide-integration.md

   /ide disable
   ```

-When enabled, Gemini CLI will automatically attempt to connect to the IDE companion extension.
+When enabled, VeCLI will automatically attempt to connect to the IDE companion extension.

 ### Checking the Status